I Love The Mountains | Round With Orff Arrangement, Motions, and Creating

 • The original UN objective was for nations to observe 24 hours of non-violence and ceasefire, both within and among all nations.

-• A school objective-Raise awareness about peace and the need for peace in your classroom, school, community, state, country, world
+• A school objective would be to raise awareness about peace and the need for peace in your classroom, school, community, state, country, and world.

 • Related to the 2021 theme of RECOVERING: “Celebrate peace by standing up against acts of hate online and offline, and by spreading compassion, kindness, and hope in the face of the pandemic, and as we recover.”
 (2021 Theme: Recovering better for an equitable and sustainable world, 2021.)
 Retrieved from https://www.un.org/en/observances/international-day-peace.